-LOS ANGELES - A West Hills man who started a fire that caused substantial damage to a Santa Monica restaurant during the civil disturbances that erupted during the spring of 2020 pleaded guilty Sept.
+LOS ANGELES - A West Hills space and spread to other areas of the man who started a fire that caused substantial damage to a Santa Monica restaurant during the civil disturbances that erupted during the spring of 2020 pleaded guilty Sept.
 2 to a federal criminal charge.
+Micah Tillmon, 20, pleaded guilty